Copyright and teaching

 Linking to electronic journals and books rather than copying

-Instead of making a copy, you may wish to link to the online item on the publisher's web site in order to avoid infringing copyright or licenced terms.
+Instead of making a copy, you may wish to link to the online item on the publisher's web site in order to avoid infringing copyright and licence limitations.
 Please use readinglists.uwe.ac.uk and view the Library's Using readinglists.uwe.ac.uk collection on the staff intranet for further information.

 Copying images for teaching

-The CLA HE Licence allows the copying of illustrations, graphs, charts, etc, whether full page or embedded within a page, for all students on a particular module.
+The CLA HE Licence also allows the copying of illustrations, graphs, charts, etc., whether full page or embedded within a page, for all students on a particular module.
 Please get in touch with the Library Digitisation Service if you wish to do this.

 Sharing TV and radio recordings